RobRendell/gTove/README.md

 * Handle peer-to-peer nodes simultaneous attempting to initiate connection.
 * Add option when editing a map to display the grid overlay on the tabletop.
 * Make some improvements to multicast communication.
+* Do not show movement paths for miniatures that are attached.

 ## Plans/TODO

+* Edge: grid alignment pushpin doesn't move grid (but interestingly the zoom works)
+* Add texture to template?
+Alternatively, customise mini shape?
 * Menu item on tabletop browser (and when in a tabletop?) to copy URL to clipboard, for users using the app fullscreen.
 * Start side menu open for GMs, closed for players?
 * If I can get raycast to accurately detect a click on a labelSprite, make clicking name label open the rename UI.
-* Add texture to template?
-Alternatively, customise mini shape?
 * Some way to specify fixed mini scales directly from the menu (x0.5, x1, x2, x3, x4, x5)
 * Button to toggle between flat and standee mini in the miniature editor screen.
 * Apparently, dragging minis on iDevices pans the camera as well